WeyinmiA/ML-Workflow-Image-Classification/README.md

 # Developing-ML-Workflow
-This is the Github repo for my ML workflow course.
-This repo contains the code for demos, exercises and the final project
+This is the Github repo for my ML workflow.

 In this project, I built and composed a scalable, ML-enabled, AWS application.
 I used AWS Sagemaker to build an image classification model that can tell bicycles apart from motorcycles.
 I then deployed the model, used AWS Lambda functions to build supporting services, and AWS Step Functions to compose my model and services into an event-driven application.